 Molybdenum is a ductile metal and is highly resistant to corrosion.
 It has one of the highest melting points of all pure elements — only the elements tantalum and tungsten have higher melting points.
 Formed molybdenum crucibles perform extremely well in Heat Exchanger Method (HEM) process and are suitable for melting and solidifying of single crystals.
 Molybdenum crucibles from Stanford Advanced Materials have thin walls and exhibit superior creep resistance.

 |Boiling Point:||4639°C, 8382.2°F, 4912.15 K|

-Tantalum (Ta) is a dark blue-gray metal that is very heavy, ductile and hard and has high corrosion resistance.
+Tantalum (Ta) is a dark blue-gray metal that is very heavy, ductile and hard.
+It has high corrosion resistance.
 Tantalum crucible is especially resistant to chemicals at temperatures below 150 °C and can only be dissolved with hydrofluoric acid.
-It has the fourth highest melting point of all metals and is able to form extremely thin and protective oxide layers for high-quality capacitors, making it an excellent material for laboratory crucibles.
+It has the fourth-highest melting point of all metals and is able to form extremely thin and protective oxide layers for high-quality capacitors, making it an excellent material for laboratory crucibles.